iksnae/book-tools/TESTING.md

 ## Quick Start

-Run the test script to verify that core formats are working:
+Run the test script to verify that all formats are working, including DOCX:

 ```bash
 chmod +x test-build.sh